ziming/is439-iot-power/readme.md

 ### Deploying to my digital Ocean Server

-1. Message me for the ssh keys
+1. Message me for the ssh keys [This has not happened yet]
 2. Put them in your ~/.ssh folder
 3. Create a file named "config" in ~/.ssh folder